 - Your database can grow in a regular way through targeted contact research

 - Every contact that you make today can grow into referral business and repeat business

 So why do the so-called ‘gurus’ continue to claim that ‘cold calling is dead’?
 They know that many if not the majority of salespeople struggle to start the calling process, and over time many (probably well over 75%) don’t keep up the prospecting momentum.

 Isn’t that a massive opportunity for those salespeople that build their skills in doing so?
 Of course, it is.

 Applying Call Conversation Strategies

 So here are my tips to getting this prospecting system established in commercial real estate brokerage:

 - You don’t need any fancy words or scripts to make this work; you simply should develop a good conversational approach to prospecting.

 - Forget about pitching over the telephone.
-Seek to connect with the person you are talking to.
+Seek to converse with the person you are reaching out to.
 You really do not know anything about their ‘world’ so how can you pitch across the telephone on the first call?

 - Imagine that someone you have not spoken to before is going to call you and offer their services to you.
 How would you like to be treated in the conversation?
 The words that come to mind include respect, trust, and understanding.